pseudocoders/GPT-notes/javascript/dom.md

 ## DOM manipulation

+DOM (Document Object Model) manipulation is a fundamental concept in web development that allows you to dynamically change the content, structure, and style of a web page using JavaScript.

 ### createElement(), setAttribute(), appendChild()

 In JavaScript, the `createElement` method is used to create an HTML element dynamically.
 This method is available on the `document` object in the browser and can be used to create any HTML element, such as `div`, `p`, `img`, `input`, etc.